ThembaMtshelwane/crystal-forge-meeting-manager/README.md

 ## ⏳ Development Journey : 35hrs

-This was a new and interesting experience to get to explore Vue and Vuetify.
-This program took me about 35 hours of coding and studying.
+This project was a new and exciting opportunity to explore both Vue and Vuetify in depth.
+I spent around 35 hours coding, researching, and experimenting — and I’m genuinely proud of what I accomplished in that time.

-I am proud of what I have achieved in these 35hrs.
-This has given me the confidence to know I can tackle any new framework that comes my way.
+The experience really boosted my confidence.
+It showed me that I’m capable of learning and adapting to any new framework that comes my way.
+To be fair, about 80% felt familiar, but that remaining 20% was exactly the challenge I needed to grow.

 ## 🙌 Contributions